 Characterised by rolling views of green countryside and English pubs, hotels and shops, a trip to the Cotswolds shows off a delightfully relaxed side of Britain.
 It’s the perfect place to simmer down the pace of life and get close to nature, but it’s not just bracing country walks on offer.
 From kid-friendly farm centres to quirky theatres to the UK’s only crocodile zoo, here are ten great things to do in the Cotswolds.
-And for more inspiration, discover the prettiest villages in the Cotswolds.
+For more inspiration, discover the prettiest villages in the Cotswolds.
+For an in-depth look at things to do in this picturesque pocket of England, take a look at our Rough Guide Staycations Cotswolds guidebook.

 Known as the ‘gateway to the Cotswolds’ and mentioned in the Domesday book, the town of Burford is a postcard-perfect entry point from which to explore the region.
 For food or accommodation try The Lamb Inn (not to be confused with the Crawley venue mentioned below), with its snug fire in the front area, or The Bay Tree.
 The local architecture is stunning, plus it’s a brilliant place for antique hunting.
 Start at the Burford Antique Centre or Gateway Antiques, both found on the Burford Roundabout, plus venues such as The George on the main high street.